lena-dantoni/light_study/README.md

 # Light Study

 ### Description of the project
-This is the study of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc. The main factors studied are daylight factor (DF) and daylight autonomy (DLA).
-I am using Rhino with Ladybug and Honeybee for the daylight simulations.
+This tudy shows the impact of natural light in a typical office thanks to different factors usually used in the building industry for certifications, labels, etc. The main factors studied here are daylight factor (DF) and daylight autonomy (DLA).
+I am using Rhino and Grasshopper for the daylight simulations.

 <img src="Rhino Files/photos/office exemple 1.PNG" height="200"/>